slateengine/slatekits/README.md

 ```
 @import 'slatekits';
 ```
 However, this will leave you stuck at the default settings for the kits.
-Whilst you can grab these out of the node modules folder, for your convenience we have put them in this repo for reference.
-You want the ones in the kit folder.
+Whilst you can grab these out of the node modules folder, for your convenience we have put them in [this repo](https://github.com/slateengine/slateconfigs) for reference.
+You want the ones in the kits folder.

 For full documentation, visit the [Slate](https://www.slateengine.com) website.